IvanFon/super-labeler-action/README.md

 ## Config File Format

-The config object contains three keys:
+The config object contains the following keys:

 - `labels`: Your repository's labels, which will be automatically created and updated by Super Labeler
 - `issue`: Labels to apply to issues, and their conditions
 - `pr`: Labels to apply to pull requests, and their conditions
+- `dontRemoveLabels`: If set to true, labels will not be removed if conditions aren't met
+  - Useful if, for example, you manually label a PR that doesn't meet the conditions for that label, and you want to keep it instead of modifying your labeling config

 Take a look at the examples in this file to get a feel for how to configure it.
 The below Typescript interface, which is used by this action, may also be helpful: